 Joint parliamentary group of the CDU/CSU

-The CDU and the CSU are two different parties with separate nominations.
+The CDU and the CSU are two different parties with their own separate nominations.
 In the German Bundestag they form a joint parliamentary group.
-Section 10 (1) of the Rules of Procedure of the German Bundestag permits the formation of joint parliamentary groups by parties which do not compete in any Land due to convergent political goals.
+Section 10 (1) of the Rules of Procedure of the German Bundestag permits the formation of joint parliamentary groups by parties which, on account of similar political aims, do not compete with each another in any Land.

-The CDU and the CSU pursue common political goals.
-The CSU stands for election in Bavaria only, the CDU in all other Länder.
-Their election results are presented separately by the Federal Returning Officer, but are often counted together in the media, to which there is no objection.
+The CDU and the CSU have common political aims.
+In elections, the CSU stands for election in Bavaria only, the CDU in all other Länder.
+Their election results are presented separately by the Federal Returning Officer, but are often counted together in the media.
+There are no objections to this.

-As they are two separate parties, on Bundestag elections each has to obtain at least 5 % of the valid second votes cast in the electoral area – that is in the entire territory of the Federal Republic – in order to participate in the allocation of seats to Land lists.
+As they are two separate parties, in Bundestag elections each has to get at least 5% of the valid second votes cast in the electoral area – that is in all of Germany – in order to participate in the allocation of seats to Land lists.

 Legal bases